entity12208/GD-Level-Generator/README.md

 # Level Input File Format Guide

 Any AI can create a valid `level_input.txt` file using this repository to produce Geometry Dash levels using GDShare.
-If you are the user, please visit the [User Manual](USER_MANUAL.html) for directions.
+If you are the user, please visit the User Manual below for directions.
 This page is mainly for the AI.
-MAKE SURE TO STICK TO THE OBJECTS AND IDS IN [IDs](IDs.html))!
-AIs should refer to [AI](AI.html))
+Make sure to stick to the objects and IDs in the objects list (bottom of page)!
+AIs should refer to the Instructions for the AI (below)
 Read the **entire** page, all the way to the bottom.

 ---